suvroc/API/README.md

 }
 ```

-A class that handles monitor health checks.
+A class that handles a monitor health check.

 ```csharp
 public class Pong : IMonitor<Ping>